OpenEx-Platform/docs/docs/deployment/installation.md

 ### Introduction

-OpenBAS can be deployed using the *docker-compose* command.
+OpenBAS can be deployed using the *docker compose* command.

 ### Pre-requisites